renatoathaydes/dartle_c/README.md

 * `compileC` - Compiles C source code into object files.
 * `linkC` - Links object files, creating a binary executable.
+* `cleanC` - Deletes the outputs of all other tasks.

 `linkC` depends on `compileC` and is the default task.
 Hence, simply running `dcc` will run both tasks as necessary.